 What’s the latest?

 A temporary path has been installed between Joe O’Connell Drive and SH6 to provide a pedestrian and cycle connection alongside the state highway until the future SH6 / 6A intersection improvements are constructed.
 The pathway continues to the existing signalised crossing where it crosses to the Frankton bus hub.
-A further path will be added, via Stewart Street, connecting Frankton Village to Frankton Beach.
-Detailed design is complete and we are aiming to construct the final section next year.

 What’s the latest?